-The Balliol Interdisciplinary Institute (BII) was established in 2010 on the initiative of the then Master, Andrew Graham, to cultivate and support interdisciplinary research in Balliol College, straddling the humanities, the social sciences, and the physical and medical sciences.
-The Institute provides opportunities for Senior Members and graduate students to propose and lead pioneering research projects that:
+The Balliol Interdisciplinary Institute (BII) cultivates and supports interdisciplinary research in Balliol College, straddling the humanities, the social sciences, and the physical and medical sciences.
+The Institute provides opportunities for Senior Members, graduate students and alumni to propose and lead pioneering research projects that

 - require contributions from more than one discipline;

 - and may be radical or speculative in nature.

 The BII supports both gestational projects and more fully fledged proposals.
 Pioneering interdisciplinary research sometimes requires a period of open-ended exploration and time to build strong teams.
 By helping gestational projects, the BII can facilitate experimental freedom with low risk, or it can boost more developed projects that are still small in scale or require only modest resources.
 More mature projects oriented towards sharply defined outcomes may benefit from leveraging BII support in order to attract more external funding.

 Applications for BII funding are on hold for the time being.
 The application form will be posted here when the process recommences.

 - Dr Sebastian Shimeld (Chair of the Balliol Research Committee; Associate Professor, Julian Huxley Fellow and Tutor in Zoology)

 - Sir Charles Godfray (Director, Oxford Martin School)